ibois-epfl/augmented-carpentry/paper/paper.md

 - (4) References - ANDREA
 -->

-# Summary  <!-- 71/50 words -->
+# Summary  <!-- 55/50 words -->

-Augmented Carpentry is a lightweight and fast-developing C++ engine for prototyping and scaling AR applications in Unix envirnoments for digital fabrication.
-It features a modular layer-stack flow, a geometry framework for managing 3D objects, a computed feedback system for visual guidance, and an AR rendering system for synthesizing digital instructions into a monocular camera feed.
+Augmented Carpentry is a lightweight and fast-developing UNIX C++ engine for prototyping AR applications leveraging bleeding-edge robotic vision research for digital fabrication.
+It features a modular layer-stack flow, a geometry framework for managing 3D objects, a computed feedback system for visual guidance, and an AR rendering system for synthesizing digital instructions into a simple monocular camera feed.

 # Statement of need